learnk8s/learnk8s.io/_blog/smaller-docker-images/index.md

 You don't need any of those when you run your container.
 The only dependency you need is Node.js.

+{% include tweet_this/index.html content="Docker containers should wrap a single process and contain the bare minimal to run it.
+You don't need an operating system." %}

-You could remove everything but Node.js.
+In fact, you could remove everything but Node.js.

 **But how?**